linode/linode-blockstorage-csi-driver/README-luks.md

 1. Resize is possible with similar steps to resizing PVCs on LKE and are not handled by driver.
 Need cryptSetup resize + resize2fs on LKE node.
-2. Key rotation process is not handled by driver.
+2. Key rotation process is not handled by driver but is possible via similar steps to out of band resize operations.
 3. Encryption is only possible on a new/empty PVC.
 4. LUKS key is currently pulled from a native Kubernetes secret.
 Take note of how your cluster handles secrets in etcd.
+The CSI driver is careful to otherwise keep the secret on an ephemeral tmpfs mount and otherwise refuses to continue.

 ## Example StorageClass